rmaicle/rmaicle.github.io/_posts/2014-11-05-github-pages.md

 layout: post
 title: Local GitHub Pages on Windows
 excerpt: How I initially configured Jekyll to run GitHub Pages on my local Windows machine
-categories: [GitHub Pages]
+categories: [Blog]
-tags: [blog, github pages]
+tags: [github pages, jekyll, ruby]
 ---

 I recently started using [GitHub Pages].
 GitHub Pages allows you to get your site up and running in no time.
-If you're like me, you can fiddle with the site much more than than what other blogging platform allows you.
+If you're like me, you can fiddle with the site much more than what other blogging platform allows you.
-And, this is what I like - create pages and posts using [Markdown].
+And, this is what I like, create pages and posts using [Markdown].

 <aside>
 <a href="http://commonmark.org/" target="_blank">CommonMark</a> is a strongly specified,